hannesdatta/course-dprep/content/docs/course/modules/_index.md

 # Modules

-The course consists of the following seven weekly modules:
+The course consists of weekly modules.
+The first five weeks (including one self-study week) equip you with the skills to work on data-intensive research projects efficiently.
+The remaining three weeks are dedicated to working on a team project.

 <!--
 ## Course structure